 At some point in life, your loved one may not be able to make their own decisions.
 They may require you to make decisions for them and although it’s a difficult situation to think about, it can be made easier through planning ahead.
-If your loved one can no longer make decisions regarding health or financial matters, it may be time to put a power of attorney in place.
+If your loved one may soon be unable to make decisions regarding health or financial matters, it may be time to put a power of attorney in place.

-Power of attorney can only be set up when someone still has ‘mental capacity’, – the Mental Capacity Act 2005 says a person is unable to make a decision if they are unable to do one of the following; understand information relevant to a decision, retain that information long enough to make the decision, use or weigh that information, or communicate the decision.
+This legal document can only be set up when someone still has ‘mental capacity’.
+The Mental Capacity Act 2005 says a person is unable to make a decision if they are unable to do one of the following: understand information relevant to a decision, retain that information long enough to make the decision, use or weigh that information, or communicate the decision.

 If your loved one loses mental capacity and there is no power of attorney in place, you will have to apply through the courts to become a ‘deputy’, which can be a long and expensive process.
 Instead, urge your loved one to nominate a trusted person before it’s too late by setting up power of attorney.

-Your loved one can nominate one or more individuals to act on their behalf and it’s important to remember that power of attorney can only be set up while your loved one still has mental capacity, once they’ve lost capacity it’s then too late.
+Your loved one can nominate one or more individuals to act on their behalf and it’s important to remember that the document can only be set up while your loved one still has mental capacity; once they’ve lost capacity it’s then too late.

 Types of Power of Attorney

 There are three different types of power of attorney:

 An ordinary power of attorney makes decisions on financial affairs while your loved one still has mental capacity.
 An ordinary power of attorney may be used if a person wants someone to act for them, or if someone is in hospital and needs help keeping track of their affairs or assistance coming out of hospital.

 This document only remains in effect as long as your loved one retains mental capacity.
 Furthermore, it is a simple matter for your loved one to rescind the order.
 By opting for an ordinary power of attorney, an individual can be reassured that their affairs will be well cared for whilst they are recuperating.